 Learning Meditation: What is Mind?

-Rinpoche observes that we all have different aspects to our minds.
+Rinpoche observes that we all have different aspects of our minds.
 He uses specific terminology to help us understand these aspects.

-In this talk, he focuses on two aspects of mind: basic mind and habit mind.
+In this talk, he focuses on two aspects of the mind.
+Rinpoche speaks of one as basic mind and the other as habit mind.

 We need to see which of our habits disturb either ourselves or others.
 Using mindfulness, we can learn to spot our own bad habits.
 Some of us have very short tempers, others may complain a lot, or we may take things very personally.